Hantavirus hemorrhagic fever with renal syndrome: Prognosis

 Prognosis is good in most cases.
 The case fatality rate ranges from less than 1% to 15%, depending on the virus and location.
 In China, where most cases are caused by Hantaan virus and Seoul virus, the case fatality rate is about 2.89%.
 In South Korea, the case fatality rate is 1–2%.
-The global case fatality rate for Seoul virus is around 1%.
-Pathogenicity of Dobrava-Belgrade virus varies by genotype: infection with the deadlier genotypes results in death for 10–15% of the infected while for the milder genotypes the case fatality rate is 0.3–0.9%.
+The global case fatality rate for the Seoul virus is around 1%.
+Pathogenicity of Dobrava-Belgrade virus varies by genotype: infection with the deadlier genotypes results in death for 10–15% of the infected, while for the milder genotypes, the case fatality rate is 0.3–0.9%.
 Puumala virus infection has a case fatality rate of 0.1–0.4%.
-Post-infection Guillain-Barré Syndrome has been reported on rare occasions, indicated by acute limb weakness.
+Post-infection Guillain–Barré Syndrome has been reported on rare occasions, indicated by acute limb weakness.
 Weakness and fatigue are common during recovery.

-People who are over 60 years of age are at an increased likelihood of death, as are tobacco smokers, people who have diabetes or high blood pressure (hypertension).
+People who are over 60 years of age are at an increased likelihood of death, as are tobacco smokers, people who have diabetes, or high blood pressure (hypertension).
 Deaths typically involve the development of severe complications, and death is more common among those who experience septic shock, ARDS, heart failure, irregular heartbeat, and pancreatitis.
 Death is also associated with lower platelet count, elevated white blood cell count, and higher aspartate aminotransferase and alanine aminotransferase.

 The antibody response to hantavirus infection is strong and long-lasting.
 Early production of neutralizing antibodies (nAbs) that target the surface glycoproteins is directly associated with increased likelihood of survival.
 High nAb counts can be detected as long as ten years after infection.
 Higher levels of IL-6, in contrast, are associated with more severe disease, and deceased individuals have higher IL-6 levels than survivors.
-Genetic susceptibility to severe illness is related to one's human leukocyte antigen (HLA) type, which also depends on the hantavirus as increased susceptibility to different hantaviruses is associated with different HLA haplogroups.
+Genetic susceptibility to severe illness is related to one's human leukocyte antigen (HLA) type, which also depends on the hantavirus, as increased susceptibility to different hantaviruses is associated with different HLA haplogroups.